thoughtbot/guides/best-practices/README.md

   indexes](http://goo.gl/pY3Po) efficiently.
 Optimize later with a [compound index if needed](http://www.postgresql.org/docs/9.2/static/indexes-bitmap-scans.html).
 * Consider a [partial index](http://goo.gl/YC8Jt) for queries on booleans.
+* Consider indexing columns used as foreign keys, as they are often used in `WHERE` and `JOIN` clauses.
 * Constrain most columns as [`NOT NULL`](http://goo.gl/0GeBr).
-* Index columns used as foreign keys.
-* Index columns often used in `WHERE` clauses.

 Background Jobs
 ---------------